Bernard Petitjean: Life

 Pope Pius IX made Petitjean bishop of Myriophite in partibus and vicar apostolic of Japan on 11 May 1866.
 He was consecrated a bishop by Guillemin in Hong Kong the following 21 October.
 The imperial Japanese government imprisoned and killed many Christians in a wave of reprisals and in April and June 1868 two edicts forbade Christianity.
-From October 1869 to January 1870, 4,500 Christians were taken from Urakami and exiled to the Goto Islands by sea.
+From October 1869 to January 1870, more than 3000 Christians were taken from Urakami and exiled to many locations around Japan.

+At the same time many on the Goto Islands were jailed, or tortured.
 Petitjean was sent back to France in June 1868 and took part in the First Vatican Council in Rome.
 He wrote to the Japanese authorities and to the representatives of the French government, but to no avail, especially after the fall of Napoleon III's regime.

-The imperial repression of Christianity only ended in 1873 and that year Petitjean was allowed back by the Japanese authorities, initially only on the condition that he only give the sacraments to foreign soldiers, sailors and merchants in Japan's ports.
+The imperial repression of Christianity only ended in 1873.
+That year, Petitjean was allowed back by the Japanese authorities, initially only on the condition that he only give the sacraments to foreign soldiers, sailors and merchants in Japan's ports.
 Pius IX sent Petitjean the apostolic letter Dum asperrimam in May 1873 to express his joy at the end of the persecution and the start of a limited degree of tolerance of Christianity by the authorities.

 Peitjean and his auxiliary bishop Laucaigne (titular bishop of Apollonia from 22 February 1874) had to set up a Catholic hierarchy and structures in Japan from scratch.
 Missionaries were sent with different roles, including some on scholarly and scientific missions.
 Nuns also came over from the Sisters of the Infant Jesus nunneries at Saint-Maur and Chauffailles, sent by their founder, Mother Reine Antier.
-Towards the end of 1875, Petitjean went to Rome to ask that his vicariate be divided in two between north and south Japan, with him retaining the former.
-The latter was entrusted to Pierre-Marie Osouf - Petitjean was one of two bishops to consecrate him in 1877 in the chapel of the Missions étrangères on rue de Bac in Paris.
+Towards the end of 1875, Petitjean went to Rome to ask that his vicariate be divided in two between north and south Japan, with him retaining northern Japan.
+Southern Japan was entrusted to Pierre-Marie Osouf - Petitjean was one of two bishops to consecrate him in 1877 in the chapel of the Missions étrangères on rue de Bac in Paris.

 Initially based in Osaka, where he built a church, he later returned to Nagasaki.
 He died in Nagasaki on 7 October 1884 and was buried at the foot of the altar in Oura Church.
 At the time of his death Japan had 30,230 Christians, two bishops, 53 European missionaries (mainly French), three Japanese-born priests (all ordained by Petitjean on 31 December 1882, the first ever in the country), two seminaries with 79 students and 65 schools with 3,331 pupils.